icopy-site/awesome/docs/awesome/awesome-python.md

   - [lumibot](https://github.com/Lumiwealth/lumibot) - Algorithmic trading framework for backtesting and live deployment across stocks, options, crypto, futures, and forex.
   - [openbb](https://github.com/OpenBB-finance/OpenBB) - A financial data platform for analysts, quants and AI agents.
   - [yfinance](https://github.com/ranaroussi/yfinance) - Easy Pythonic way to download market and financial data from Yahoo Finance.

+### Data Ingestion / ETL

+_Libraries for extracting data from external sources and loading it into databases, warehouses, and lakehouses._

+- [dlt](https://github.com/dlt-hub/dlt) - A Python library for building data pipelines with automatic schema inference, incremental loading, and support for multiple sources and destinations.

 ### Data Validation